New York Jets: 2026 NFL Draft Preview

 2. David Bailey

-The FBS leader in edge pressure rate (21.3%) with 14.5 sacks.
+The Big 12 Defensive Lineman of the Year with 14.5 sacks and a 23.4% pressure rate.
 If the Jets want a pure pass rusher instead of a hybrid, Bailey is the choice.
 His speed, bend, and burst off the edge are elite.
-At 6-4, 251 lbs, the concern is take-on strength against NFL tackles, but his motor and pass-rush moves would immediately upgrade a Jets defense that had just 32 sacks in 2025.
+At 6-3, 247 lbs, the concern is take-on strength against NFL tackles, but his motor and pass-rush moves would immediately upgrade the Jets defense.
 Bailey would pair with Jermaine Johnson to give the Jets a dangerous edge duo.
-Odds: +500 to go #2 (distant second to Reese).

 3. Francis Mauigoa